Comas20/PM-Telef-101C/README.md

 ### 1.2.3 Update of Predictive_model_v2.ipynb

 After the first execution where the model was completed, we test the model with the full data in order to get the model weights.
-This weights are stored in a separate file named XXXX in the __MODEL__ directory.
+This weights are stored in a separate file named XXXX.pkl in the __MODEL__ directory.
 When working with the model this weights will always be used.

+(posar codi de python que generi els weights aqui)

 Also, it has been checked the metrics of the model in order to analyze the accuracy and the AUC-ROC, and the results where the following.

 **Exactitud**: 0.9734291094218565
 **AUC-ROC**: 0.9965846036793008